 Michael Biggs, PhD (UK)

 Michael Biggs was born in New Zealand, took his undergraduate degree at Victoria University of Wellington, and then pursued doctoral study at Harvard University.
-Currently Associate Professor of Sociology and Fellow of St Cross College at the University of Oxford, Biggs’ research focuses on social movements and collective protest.
+Currently Associate Professor of Sociology and Fellow of St Cross College at the University of Oxford.
+Biggs’ research focuses on social movements and collective protest.
 The transgender movement first attracted his attention for its extraordinary success in changing social norms and government policies.
 When he looked for empirical evidence to justify medical interventions on children and adolescents, he was surprised that there was so little and it was of such poor quality.
 His research on Britain’s experiment with puberty blockers has been widely reported in newspapers and on the BBC.

 Richard Byng, MB BCh MPH PHD MRCGP (UK)